damonmcc/observable-github-pages/README.md

-# observable-github-pages
+# Observable on Github Pages

-Using Github Pages to host an Observable data app
+This repo is an example of using [Github Pages](https://pages.github.com/) to host an [Observable](https://observablehq.com/) data app.